Stink Bug Facts & Information

 What Orkin Does

-Orkin technicians are trained to help manage stink bugs and other pests.
-Since every yard or home is different, the Orkin technician will design a unique stinkbug treatment program for your situation.
+Orkin Pros are trained to help manage stink bugs and other pests.
+Since every yard or home is different, the Orkin Pro will design a unique stinkbug treatment program for your situation.

 For homes and businesses, stink bug treatments generally focus on two species that are very bothersome: the brown marmorated stink bug (BMSB) and the kudzu bug.
 Both of these insects create troubles for home and business owners when the pests fly to structures looking for overwintering sites.
 Therefore, pest management professionals focus on treatment methods that will control the bugs or help prevent them from getting inside.